avwsolutions/DOD-AMS-Workshop/workshop.md

 > Response : Yes, accept default '*root*', leave the email address '*empty*' and use '*password*' as password.

-Also the static content will be generated.
+The static content will be generated.
 Also don't forget to set the correct owner for the *httpd* server.

 > Note : Currently we are running in SELinux *Permissive* mode instead of *Enforcing*.In production environments always move your webserver content to the */var/www/html* or implement the correct *SELinux* acccess control Security contexts.